toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 [Stores](https://svelte.dev/tutorial/writable-stores), as they're known in Svelte parlance, allow developers to distribute data throughout their apps, much in the same way libraries such as Redux and Vuex provide similar capabilities to React and Vue applications.

 In Svelte, however, Stores come bundled with the library and require no third-party package.
 They are also, in my opinion, far easier to write and maintain than Redux or Vuex stores.
-The latter libraries present a significant hurdle for newcomes to the React and VueJS ecosystems, and obviating that difficulty at the start scores a significant point in Svelte's favor.
+The latter libraries present a significant hurdle for newcomers to the React and VueJS ecosystems, and obviating that difficulty at the start scores a significant point in Svelte's favor.

 ## The Bad (or at least the frustrating)